Adaptive cruise control* - temporary deactivation, and standby mode

 To temporarily disengage the adaptive cruise control and set it in standby mode:

 |This symbol and the stored speed's marking then change colour from GREEN to WHITE.|

 Standby mode due to driver intervention

-Cruise control is temporarily disengaged and set in standby mode if:
+The adaptive cruise control is temporarily disengaged and set automatically in standby mode if: